reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 Note that this is not true for queries inferred from long method names like `findByNameAndRegistrationDateBeforeAndEmailIsNotNull()`.
-This method name is hard to grasp and easy to get wrong, so we need to test if it really does what is expected.
+This method name is hard to grasp and easy to get wrong, so we should test if it really does what we intended.

 Having said this, it's good practice to rename such methods to a shorter, more meaningful name and add a `@Query` annotation to provide a custom